0xjcf/dev-setup/README.md

 ## 🧠 Tips

-- Keep `bootstrap.sh` reusable across projects by referencing it from the project’s `scripts/` directory or invoking it directly.
+- Keep `bootstrap.sh` reusable across projects by referencing it from the project's `scripts/` directory or invoking it directly.
 - Add this repo to your dotfiles or workspace so new environments can be spun up easily.
 - Use `healthcheck.sh` in CI pipelines or after `setup.sh` to validate tool availability.
 - Customize the `justfile` with project-specific tasks (`just lint`, `just test`, etc).